A Guide to Improving Metabolic Health for Longevity

 While movement is a primary NAD+ booster, you can also support your cellular machinery through targeted nutrition.
 For those focused on a comprehensive longevity strategy, exploring supplements like Vitruvin’s pure NMN can complement the hard work you put in through an active lifestyle.

-By embracing movement as a daily practice, you aren't just working your muscles; you are actively tuning up your cellular engine for a longer, more vibrant life.
+By embracing movement as a daily practice, you aren’t just working your muscles; you are actively tuning up your cellular engine for a longer, more vibrant life.
+These strategies are designed to promote not just a longer life, but a healthy life span—years lived in good health and vitality.
 You can continue exploring more wellness topics on the Vitruvin blog.

 Optimizing Sleep And Stress For Resilience